 Stay In A Monastery

 Hello volunteers in Europe!
-(I’m looking at you, Lithuania, Poland, Russia, Ukraine and Romania.)
-Check out staying in a monastery for a super unique experience.
-Your room may be not what you are used to (think a simple bed, a quiet room - maybe a shared bathroom, and even a curfew) but how cool would it be to stay in an actual monastery?!
+(I’m looking at you, all ILP European volunteers) Check out staying in a monastery for a super unique experience.
+Your room may be not what you are used to (think a simple bed, a quiet room - maybe a shared bathroom, and even a curfew) but how cool would it be to stay in an actual monastery?
 Your stay may even include sharing a meal with the monks…count me in.

 Also some of these places are SO cool!
 I stayed in a bamboo bird's nest on a rice terrace for $11 dollars per night.